Alegruz/Game-AI-Track/1_2/High-level Programming II: The C++ Programming Language/cpp_primer/01 Getting Started/Notes.md

-## Note
+# Note
 Semicolons mark the end of most statements in C++.<br>
 They are easy to overlook but, when forgotten, can lead to mysterious compiler error messages.

 # Key Concept: Types
 A type defines both the contents of a data element and the operations that are possible on those data.<br>
-The data our programs manipulate are stored in variables and every variable has a type.<br>
+The data our programs manipulate are stored in variables and every variable has a type.
-When the type of a variable named v is T, we often say that “v has type T” or, interchangeably, that “v is a T.”

-### Running the GNU or Microsoft Compilers
+# Running the GNU or Microsoft Compilers
 The most common compilers are the GNU compiler and the Microsoft Visual Studio compilers.<br>
 By default, the command to run the GNU compiler is g++:<br>
 ```$ g++ -o prog1 prog1.cc```